June 26, 2022 Bulletin

 SANCTUARY CANDLES:

 The Sanctuary candles will be lit for the entire week for your intention.
-For the week of March 27-April 2 the left sanctuary candle is in memory of +Michael & +Helen Tirpak and the right sanctuary candle is in memory of +Michael Robert Tirpak both from Robert & Helen Marie Vaclav.
+For the week of June 26-July 3 the left sanctuary candle is in memory of +Mary & +Nicholas Terlecky from Myron Terlecky.
+There is no request for the right sanctuary candle.

 LITURGICAL SCHEDULE